Tabithadejong/Bikini-Proof/README.md

 # Bikini-Proof

-Bikini Proof is a website for women that want to get into shape.
+Bikini Proof is a website for women who want to get into shape.
 As the title suggests the parameter for this is to what extent they feel comfortable and confident in a bikini.
 As we know this is not the case for many women, we offer packages that exist out of fitness and diet coaching with the purpose of becoming bikini fit aka Bikini Proof.

 ![Picture of the home page Bikini Proof](documentation%20/Collage_BikiniProof.jpg)